acrolinx/clj-queue-by/README.md

 ## Comparison with core.async

 * The `core.async` library is much more sophisticated and much more powerful.
-At the same time it is also harder to use.
+At the same time, it is also harder to use.
 * `clj-queue-by` doesn't support transducers while `core.async` does.
 * The buffers in `core.async` which back the channels are surprisingly intransparent.
 You can't look into them or log when things are being dropped.
 Also, channels do not support derefing and counting.
 Probably for good reasons, but the use-case that triggered the development of `clj-queue-by` required more introspection and transparency.
-In `core.async` you can overcome all these limitiations if you implement your own buffer to back a channel.
+In `core.async`, you can overcome all these limitations if you implement your own buffer to back a channel.
 In fact, we did this previously.
 * `clj-queue-by` is probably only useful on JVM/Clojure and not on ClojureScript because it assumes that pushing and popping are done on separate threads.